-Your home campus determines the manner in which your host campus courses are distributed and grades are recorded.
-Consult with your academic advisor regarding course selection prior to going on exchange and preferably during the time you are exploring possible host campuses.
-A written advising agreement, indicating how work completed at the host campus will fit into your home campus degree program, must be completed after placement and prior to leaving for your exchange site.
+Your credits taken off campus are considered as "in residence" at CSU since you will be charged CSU tuition.
+Your credits and grades are recorded on your CSU academic record although the grades are not factored into your CSU grade point average (GPA).
+Consult your academic advisor (faculty and College) regarding tentative course selection prior to going on exchange and preferably during the time you are exploring possible host campuses.
+A written advising agreement, indicating how work completed at the host campus will fit into your CSU degree program, must be completed after placement and prior to leaving for your exchange site.

-Each year more than 2,000 students participate in NSE.
+Each year approximately 1,700 students from around the nation participate in NSE.
 They continue to make progress toward home campus degree programs while studying in new places, meeting new people, and enrolling in specialized courses or unique academic options which may not be available on their home campuses.

 Exchange participation is a privilege, not a right.
 Listed below are the minimum requirements for NSE participation.

-- Full-time enrollment at the home campus prior to exchange
+- Full-time enrollment at CSU in the semester prior to exchange

 - Cumulative 2.5 GPA (4.0 scale) or better